Is Alcohol Consumption a complete no-no after Bariatric Surgery?

 This study points to the fact that the metabolism of alcohol is not the same for individuals who have undergone bariatric surgery as general population.

-Following things happen when an individual who underwent bariatric surgery consumes alcohol.
+What happens when an individual who underwent bariatric surgery consumes alcohol

 - Small amount of alcohol can cause intoxications